Musculoskeletal Dry Needling BRISBANE

 -

-Joint manipulation involves a quick, controlled movement, while mobilisation uses slower, more gradual techniques to improve movement in stiff joints.
+Joint manipulation involves a quick, controlled movement to restore mobility, while joint mobilisation uses slower, gentler techniques to gradually improve movement in stiff joints.
+Both can complement dry needling for optimal results.